 One of the best companion herbs for strawberries is borage, it is a herb used for culinary purposes.
-There are lot’s of benefits to be derived from making it companion plant with strawberries and it is one of the most accepted companion plantings due to its observed benefits.
+There are lots of benefits to be derived from making it a companion plant with strawberries and it is one of the most accepted companion plantings due to its observed benefits.

 There is no reason not to have asparagus and strawberries planted together.
 It makes sense to have it planted together immediately after the last frost as they are great companions and you will have them for a lifetime.

-Asparagus and strawberries do not root at the same depth hence it won’t put a strain on the nutrients levels of the soil and this two as companion plants reduces the weed but it will feed the gas as it decomposes.
+Asparagus and strawberries do not root at the same depth hence it won’t put a strain on the nutrients levels of the soil and these two as companion plants reduce the weed but it will feed the gas as it decomposes.

 4. Onions And Garlic

-The pungent smell of onions and garlic keep the pests away and encourages your strawberries in growth.
-Onions and other allium family are the best companion plants on the list for strawberries as they discourage marauders from feeding on your juicy berries.
+The pungent smell of onions and garlic keeps the pests away and encourages your strawberries in growing.
+Onions and other allium families are the best companion plants on the list for strawberries as they discourage marauders from feeding on your juicy berries.

-Sages are well known for enhancing the juicy flavour of strawberries and growing it together is a good idea as both nurture well together.
-Sage is quite an excellent companion herb for strawberries and other herb plants to considered are mint, dill, fennel and coriander, they help to repel slugs and other pests.
+Sages are well known for enhancing the juicy flavor of strawberries and growing it together is a good idea as both nurture well together.
+Sage is quite an excellent companion herb for strawberries and other herb plants to considered are mint, dill, fennel, and coriander, they help to repel slugs and other pests.

 Strawberries and marigolds make a beautiful team together as companion plants and it’s exciting getting to see beautiful marigold flowers while also watching your strawberries ripen.

-The fragrance of marigolds deters pests that harm strawberries and french marigolds are also believed to repel root know nematodes which are considered damage to strawberry plants roots.
+The fragrance of marigolds deters pests that harm strawberries and french marigolds are also believed to repel roots know as nematodes which are considered damage to strawberry plant roots.

 7. Lettuce And Spinach

-Gardeners believe interplanting lettuce and spinach with strawberries enhances the productivity of all the three plants and gardeners definitely love growing lettuce with strawberries.
-Lettuce and spinach as leafy vegetables improve the quality of strawberries and also protects the flavourful fruit from the sight of birds by hiding them.
+Gardeners believe interplanting lettuce and spinach with strawberries enhances the productivity of all three plants and gardeners definitely love growing lettuce with strawberries.
+Lettuce and spinach as leafy vegetables improve the quality of strawberries and also protect the flavourful fruit from the sight of birds by hiding them.